makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

 # [Intro] A common problem in machine learning (ML) is to evaluate the quality

 * training/testing curves give very limited insight into the overall properties
-  * not take into account the (often large human and CPU/GPU) time for hyperparameter ﬁddling
+  * not take into account the time for hyperparameter ﬁddling
+    * often large human and CPU/GPU time
   * not correlate with robustness, fairness or interpretability
   * when the model user is not the model developer
     * no access to the training data or the testing data